 The Government made its position clear on the issue of Australian involvement, when on July 31st, 1914, the Minister for Defence, Senator Millen publicly stated “Australia will recognise that she is not merely a fair-weather partner of the Empire, but a competent member in all circumstances.”
 On the same night, the Leader of the Opposition (Labour), Andrew Fisher, stated whilst speaking at a gathering in Colac, Victoria, “Should the worst happen, after everything has been done that honour will permit, Australians will stand beside the mother country to help defend her to our last man and our last shilling.”
 On the following Monday night (August 3rd), Sir John Forest, then the Treasurer of the country, was in Busselton, WA giving a speech.
 During his talk he stated “If Britain goes to her Armageddon, we will go with her.
 Our fate and hers, for good or ill, are as woven threads.”

-And so it was that following the ensuing events in Europe, on the night of August 4th, 1914 (9a.m.
-August 5th in Sydney), Britain declared war upon Germany and the Australian people would be expected to participate.
+And so it was that following the ensuing events in Europe, on the night of 4 August 1914 (9am 5 August in Sydney New South Wales Australia), Britain declared war upon Germany and the Australian people would be expected to participate

 ISRAEL CENTENERARY 100 yr CELEBRATION BEER-SHEVA.